Skip to main content

 • Is equal to all of: show content only if the selected values exactly match the defined set

-This helps you tailor content to each customer.
 For example, you can show an API onboarding page only when a customer selected Enterprise and API Integration.

 Provide values for space properties during Space creation

-When you create a Space from a template that uses space properties, you will be asked to provide values for those properties.
+When you create a Space from a template that uses Space Properties, you will be asked to provide values for those properties.
 These values are then used to populate placeholders and apply automation rules.

 Space creation via the dashboard